Randa-Lakab/Iris-flower-classifier-3D/README.md

 ### Future Improvements

-Add support for more distance metrics (Manhattan, Minkowski, etc.)
+•Add support for more distance metrics (Manhattan, Minkowski, etc.)

 Build a simple GUI with Tkinter/Streamlit